0xGuillaume/AzStudenv/README.md

 Azure Student subscription authorized the usage of 3 public IP addresses per region at the same time.
 This way **AzStudenv** allows you to create up to 3 linux virtual machines.

-There are 3 images available at the moment :
+*AzStudenv* allow the creation of 3 images available :

 - Debian 11